 Gourmet bacon?
 Is there really such a thing?
 Believe it or not, there IS such a thing as gourmet bacon and the difference between it and the bacon you will find in the grocery store is as surprising as learning that gourmet bacon is an actual thing.

-1. It’s expensive (but you get what you pay for).
+1. It’s a little expensive, but you get what you pay for.

 There’s $2.99 bacon you find at the gas station all the way up to gourmet bacon that costs anywhere from $15-25 per pound (online).
 Look, I’m not going to beat around the bush here, gourmet bacon is expensive bacon.